Sharp and Simple Bounds for the raw Moments of the Binomial and Poisson Distributions: Introduction

 \section{Introduction}

-Suppose we are given an urn of $n$ balls, each colored red with probability $p$ and otherwise blue.
-What is the probability that a sample of $k$ balls, with replacement, from this urn has only red balls?
-Such questions are important in sample efficient statistics and the derandomization of algorithms.
+Suppose we sample an urn of $n$ balls, each coloured \emph{red} with probability $p$ and otherwise \emph{blue}.
+What is the probability that a sample of $k$ balls, with replacement, \emph{from this urn} consists of only red balls?
+Such questions are of interest to sample-efficient statistics and the derandomisation of algorithms.

-If $X\sim \text{Binomial}(n,p)$ denotes the number of red balls in the urn, the answer is of course given by $P=\E(X/n)^k$.
-A simple application of Jensen's inequality shows $P\ge p^k$.
-In the range $k \le \sqrt{np}$, this is nearly tight, as previous bounds (see \eqref{eq:latala} below) were able to show $P \le C^k p^k$, for some universal constant $C>1$.
-In this note we improve the upper bounds on Binomial moments, getting rid of the $k$ in the exponent of $C$.
-Specifically we get $P \le p^k e^{k^2/(2pn)}$, which is asymptotically tight with the lower bound as $k = o(\sqrt{np})$.
+If $R\sim \text{Binomial}(n,p)$ denotes the number of red balls in the urn, the probability of drawing a single red ball from the urn is $R/n$.
+Thus, the probability that a sample of $k$ balls from the urn is all red is given by $(R/n)^k$, or $P=\Ep{(R/n)^k}$ when the probability is taken over both sample phases.
+Whenever the urn is large ($n$ is large), $R/n$ concentrates around $p$, so sampling from the urn is equivalent to sampling from the original distribution and $P\approx p^k$.
+Indeed, from Jensen's inequality, we can see that $p^k$ is always a lower bound: $P = \Ep{(R/n)^k} \ge \Ep{(R/n)}^k = p^k$.
+Previous authors have shown a nearly matching upper bound of $C^k p^k$ in the range $k/(np) = O(1)$ for some constant $C>1$.
+(See \cref{eq:latala} below for details.)
+In this note, we improve the upper bound to $P \le p^k (1 + k/(2np))^k$, which shows that when $k = o(\sqrt{np})$, the factor $C^k$ can be replaced by just $1+o(1)$.